Got a Blocked Septic Tank?

 However, this must be done by professionals, such as our engineers, as the cesspit will release hazardous gases when the lid is lifted.

-We provide professional, cost-effective wastewater solutions to domestic and commercial customers throughout Kent.
+We provide professional, affordable wastewater solutions to domestic and commercial customers throughout Kent.

-With over 20 years of experience, our team is equipped to deal with any drainage emergency, using state-of-the-art equipment.
+With over 20 years of experience, our team is equipped to handle with any drainage emergency, using state-of-the-art equipment.